2017 New York City truck attack: Attack

 Saipov accelerated to a speed of 66 mph.
 He tried swerving left to return to the main road.
 In the process, he drove onto the median, spreading dirt everywhere, hit a sign, knocked over a traffic light, then crashed into a school bus that was transporting students with special needs.
 Two out of the four people on the bus were injured.
 The truck stopped near the corner of Chambers Street and West Street, close to Stuyvesant High School.
 The driver tried retrieving his three knives only for them to be out of reach for him after the crash.
 He exited the truck and ran, zigzagging, while brandishing weapons that were later found to be a paintball gun and a pellet gun.
 Police said he shouted "Allahu Akbar" as he stepped out of the vehicle.
 He was shot in the abdomen by New York City Police Department officer Ryan Nash, taken into custody, and transported to Bellevue Hospital for medical care.

 It was the fifteenth vehicular attack in North America and Europe by jihadist terrorists since 2014, according to New America, a nonpartisan research institution.
 To date, these attacks had killed a total of 142 people.
-The incident was considered the deadliest terrorist attack in New York City since the September 11 attacks of 2001.
+The incident was considered the deadliest terrorist attack in New York City since the September 11 attacks of 2001, which occurred blocks away from the location of the One World Trade Center and National September 11 Memorial & Museum.